percona/pbm-docs/docs/usage/restore.md

 === "Physical"

     1. The Percona Server for MongoDB version for both backup and restore data must be within the same major release.
-    2. Physical restores are not supported for deployments with arbiter nodes.
+    2. For PBM versions before 2.1.0, physical restores are not supported for deployments with arbiter nodes.

 === "Incremental"